pablodecm/phd_thesis/src/104_chapter_4.md

 be obtained using Bayes theorem.
-The Bayes model $f_B(\boldsymbol{x})$, and its corresponding risk $R(f_B)$, also referred as *residual error*, can only be estimated if $p(\boldsymbol{x},\boldsymbol{y})$ is known and the expectation can be computed analytically, which is very rarely the case in real world problems, but can be useful nevertheless when benchmarking techniques in synthetic datasets.
+The Bayes model $f_B(\boldsymbol{x})$, and its corresponding risk $R(f_B)$, also referred as *residual error*, can only be estimated if $p(\boldsymbol{x},\boldsymbol{y})$ is known and the expectation can be computed analytically.
+Even though the Bayes optimal model cannot be obtained for real world problems, it can be useful nevertheless when benchmarking techniques in synthetic datasets or for theoretical studies.

 Because most learning algorithms optimise $f$, or its parameters, using the learning set $S$, the empirical risk $R_\textrm{S}(f)$ is not a good